 SINGLE TICKETS | SERIES PASS

 When his ex-wife Nora dies right before Passover, Jose is forced to stay with her body until she can be properly put to rest.
 He soon realizes he is part of Nora’s plan to bring her family back together for one last Passover feast.
 But she missed something - a mysterious photograph will lead to an unexpected outcome which will remind us that sometimes the greatest love stories are hidden in the smallest places.
 “In her feature film debut, Mexican writer/direct Mariana Chenillo has woven a genuine charmer, tartly funny and irreverent yet warm and poignant - a testament to enduring love.” - Toronto Star

 At age 32, Michal is finally looking forward to the comfort and security of marriage, when she is blindsided by her fiance’s decision to call off the wedding with only 1 month notice.
 Unwilling to return to lonely single life, Michal puts her trust in fate and continues with her wedding plans (booking the hall, shopping for the wedding dress), believing Mr. Right will appear by her chosen date.
 “In a complicated role, the excellent Noa Koler exudes a flighty confidence: For all her nuptial-related anxieties, Michal is completely comfortable with who she is - another tipoff that this ordinary-sounding movie is actually pretty special.” - NY TIMES

-English/Spanish with subtitles.
+English/French with subtitles.

 Italian with subtitles.